readthedocs/readthedocs.org/docs/user/reference/policies.rst

 :doc:`/legal/security-policy`
     Our policies around application and infrastructure security.

+:doc:`/security`
+    How we respond to security incidents and how you report a security issue.

 :doc:`/legal/dpa/index`
     For GDPR and CCPA compliance, we provide a data processing addendum for
     |com_brand| customers.

+:doc:`/dmca/index`
+    Our process for taking down content based on DMCA requests and how to submit requests.